5 questions about powerful learning techniques

 - Try to encourage expressions among your audience.
 An expression must precede by a thought and therefore works as the only “learning guarantee”.
 However, it requires active thinking by your audience.

 - Through generations we have been told repetition is the key to all knowledge.
-According to modern science, this is no longer true.
+According to modern research, this is no longer true.
 Pointless repetition unfortunately remains pointless.
 Without active thinking your brain will not be able to create a long-term memory.
 Therefore, try to add an element to each repetition in order to create new perspectives and to keep it relevant to the brain.

 - “Retrieving” stored information is the best way to promote learning, which is something that happens when you or someone else asks you a question.
 This method is a lot more effective than merely repetition.